alexay-nesterenko/pega-streaming-framework/README.md

 1. At first XSLT-transformer Java function "wraps" Clipboard page with DOM interfaces.
 Particular Clipboard property or page is wrapped "on-the-fly" – only if it is used by the transformation.
 2. And then this function applies compiled XSLT-template to this "wrapped” Clipboard page to, as if it was an ordinary DOM structure.

 This way all the intermediate steps with streaming and parsing are eliminated, keeping a performance at the highest possible level.
-Let’s switch now to the live demo to see, how it works.
 ## Accomplishments that I'm proud of
 As main achievements I consider:
 1. Better performance and lower memory consumption, than with a classic Clipboard-to-XML streaming approach.